canvas-medical/documentation/collections/_api/claim.md

             description: >-
               FHIR resource for the coverage(s) to use when adjudicating the claim<br><br>
               `sequence` should be unique for each insurance in the claim message.<br><br>
               `focal` indicates whether this insurance should be used to adjudicate the claim in this message.
-We will ignore any elements that are False.<br><br>
+Canvas will ignore any elements that are False.<br><br>
               `coverage` is a Canvas coverage resource identifying the coverage for this iteration of insurance<br><br>Additional information on a Coverage can be obtained from the Coverage search endpoint
             type: array[json]
             required: true